Your resource center for all things SEO and Huckabuy

-We compiled a list of frequently asked questions below related to structured data, dynamic rendering, and rich snippets.
-For further questions or information, scroll to the bottom of the page to check out links to other resources, like our case studies and product pages, or to connect with a Huckabuy representative.
+We compiled the following list of frequently asked questions related to structured data, dynamic rendering, and rich snippets.
+For further questions or information, check out our case studies and product pages, or connect with a Huckabuy representative.

 Structured Data Questions

 Structured data is an authoritative vocabulary that makes your website easier for search engines to understand.
-Structured data contextualize content for search engines, so they can accurately match it to relevant search queries.
+Structured data markup contextualizes content for search engines, so they can accurately match it to relevant search queries.

 Structured data works by using agreed-upon methods of defining information to label webpages.
 Schema.org is the official vocabulary of structured data that is embedded on webpages for context and meaning, and JSON-LD is the format used to embed this schema.org markup.
 This combination of schema.org markup in the JSON-LD format is the preferred method of search engines for understanding website content.